suderman/janessa.ca/_books/2-violet-in-the-west.md

 that threatens Violet’s very existence.
 Her only hope is the man she barely knows; will Bart pull through and save her, or is he really as bad as his reputation promises?

+> "Violet in the West features a fearless heroine, evil villains, a handsome
+> outlaw and a plot full of drama and adventure.
+Sequel to Sisters in the West,
+> readers of all ages will devour this exciting western-historical-romance."